 Yes.
 Here are some guidelines for taking food and medicine with Aldactone:

-Aldactone is generally prescribed in combination with an ACE inhibitor, digoxin, other diuretic and beta-blocker.
+- Aldactone is generally prescribed in combination with an ACE inhibitor, digoxin, an angiotensin II receptor blocker (ARB), other diuretics and beta-blockers.
 If you experience an increase in side effects after taking your medications together, contact your doctor.